-At the national level, tourism governance is centered on Visit Britain, the national tourism organisation (NTO) for the UK, and the three devolved NTOs for Scotland, Wales and Northern Ireland.
-Although these bodies have a history of engagement with the private sector, they have been principally public sector-led bodies operating at arms-length from government, with the responsibility for distributing government funds (Bramwell 2011).
-The present tourism policy restructures Visit Britain as an organisation that operates primarily as a private sector-led marketing organisation, with a more limited tourism development function (DCMS 2011).
-Although the devolved NTOs will continue, albeit with reduced budgets, to fund tourism development, Visit Britain will now be refocused as a more streamlined, corporate marketing body for the UK.
+At the national level, tourism governance is centred on VisitBritain, the NTO for the UK, and the three devolved NTOs for Scotland, Wales and Northern Ireland.
+Although these bodies have a history of engagement with the private sector, they have been principally public sector-led bodies operating at arms-length from government, with the responsibility for distributing govern- ment funds (Bramwell, 2011).
+The present tourism policy restructures VisitBritain as an organis- ation that operates primarily as a private sector-led marketing organisation, with a more limited tourism development function (DCMS, 2011).
+Although the devolved NTOs will continue, albeit with reduced budgets, to fund tourism development, VisitBritain will now be refocused as a more streamlined, corporate marketing body for the UK.

-The centerpiece of Visit Britain's new role is to be co-funder of a partnership marketing campaign with a value of 100 million pounds.
-The UK government expects this money to fund marketing campaigns after the 2012 Olympics to attract four million additional overseas visitors during the next four years, two billion pounds in extra visitor spend and 50,000 new jobs.
-Half of the investment is expected to come from public money, with the additional fifty million pounds being sought from large tourism companies in the UK, including British Airways, EasyJet, Hilton Hotels and P&O ferries (DCMS 2011).
-It is important to acknowledge that this new marketing fund does not increase the total funding available to Visit Britain.
-Despite the Government's aspirations, after one year of this programme, only ten million pounds has been raised from the private sector, some of which has been in-kind support, whilst twenty-five million has been provided from the public purse (Visit Britain 2013).
+The centrepiece of VisitBritain's new role is to be co-funder of a partnership marketing campaign with a value of 100 million pounds.
+The UK Government expects this money to fund marketing campaigns after the 2012 Olympics to attract four million additional overseas visitors during the next four years, two billion pounds in extra visitor spend and 50,000 new jobs.
+Half of the investment is expected to come from public money, with the additional 50 million pounds being sought from large tourism companies in the UK, including British Airways, EasyJet, Hilton Hotels and P&O ferries (DCMS, 2011).
+It is important to acknowledge that this new marketing fund does not increase the total funding available to VisitBritain.
+Despite the Government's aspirations, after one year of this programme, only 10 million pounds has been raised from the private sector, some of which has been in-kind support, whilst 25 million has been provided from the public purse (VisitBritain, 2013).

-Furthermore, after the policy was published, as part of the Government's austerity programme and its commitment to reducing the size and influence of the state, Visit Britain has had its total core funding (resource plus capital) cut from 73.9 million pounds in 2011-12 to 43.6 million pounds in 2014-15, a drop of 58.0 per cent (DCMS 2012).
-This reduction is not offset by the new partnership marketing fund (described above), as the money that is ring-fenced for promotional campaigns cannot be used to support Visit Britain's other functions.
+Furthermore, after the policy was published, as part of the Government's austerity programme and its commitment to reducing the size and influence of the state, VisitBritain has had its total core funding (resource plus capital) cut from 73.9 million pounds in 2011-2012 to 43.6 million pounds in 2014-2015, a drop of 58.0 per cent (DCMS, 2012).
+This reduction is not offset by the new partnership marketing fund (described above), as the money that is ring-fenced for promotional campaigns cannot be used to support VisitBritain's other functions.